mhanna1/test-gcp/docs/03-scripts.md

 ## Deployment script

 Create a script for copying the application code from GitHub repository, installing dependent gems and starting it.

+NOTE: Make sure that your unix file does not have invisible RETURN characters on the end of the lines as this can mess up the execution of the commands.
+You can remove these with

+$ tr -d '\r' < INPUTFILE  > OUTPUTFILE

 Save it into `deploy.sh` file inside `scripts` directory: